2025 Tulane Green Wave football team

-The 2025 Tulane Green Wave football team represents Tulane University as a member of the American Conference during the 2025 NCAA Division I FBS football season.
-Led by second-year head coach Jon Sumrall, the Green Wave plays home games at Yulman Stadium in New Orleans.
+The 2025 Tulane Green Wave football team represented Tulane University as a member of the American Conference during the 2025 NCAA Division I FBS football season.
+Led by second-year head coach Jon Sumrall, the Green Wave played home games at Yulman Stadium in New Orleans.

+The Tulane Green Wave drew an average home attendance of 24,068, the 89th-highest of all NCAA Division I FBS football teams.